 When should I give my Qurbani?

-However, you can make a Qurbani order right up until Maghrib time on the fourth day of Eid (13th Dhul Hijjah), as Muslim Hands has already sacrificed the animals in time for Eid distribution, with the intention that some donors will give their money on the fourth day.
+However, you can make a Qurbani order right up until Maghrib time on the third day of Eid (12th Dhul Hijjah), as Muslim Hands has already sacrificed the animals in time for Eid distribution, with the intention that some donors will give their money on the third day.

 Can I cut my nails or hair if I'm giving a Qurbani?

 It is strongly encouraged that the one who intends to give the Qurbani does not cut their hair or nails, starting from the first day of Dhul Hijjah up until after the sacrifice.

 The Prophet (saw) said, 'When the ten days (of Dhul Hijjah) start, and one of you intends to sacrifice, then let him not cut his hair or his nails'.
 (Muslim)